Mounika-Routhu/Technical-stuff/Interview questions/JS theory.md

    2. Function declarations
 3. Variables declared with var are hoisted but initialized with undefined.
 4. Function declarations are fully hoisted (you can call them before they appear in code).
-5. let and const declarations are hoisted but are in a **Temporal Dead Zone (TDZ)** until their actual line of declaration, so accessing them before declaration causes a ReferenceError.
+5. let and const declarations are hoisted but are in a **Temporal Dead Zone (TDZ)**
+6. **Temporal Dead Zone (TDZ):**
+   1. The Temoporal Dead Zone is the region of code where a variable is known to exist (because it is hoisted) but cannot yet be accessed because it hasn't been initialized.
+   2. Meaning, undefined won't be assigned to the variable unlike var
+   3. The variable is in a TDZ from the start of the block or scope where the variable is declared until the line where it is initialized.
+   4. During this period, accessing the variable will throw a ReferenceError
+   5. It applies to variables declared with let and const, but not to var

 ```JS
 console.log(a); // undefined due to hoisting of var declaration